Main objects

 Alias for pikepdf.Pdf.new().

-Options for saving streams within PDFs, which are more a compact way of saving certain types of data that was added in PDF 1.5.
+Object streams are more a compact way of saving certain types of data that was added in PDF 1.5.
 All modern PDF viewers support object streams, but some third party tools and libraries cannot read them.

 Generate object streams.